pablomayobre/aoc-2024/README.md

 ## Save your sample data

 I recommend you first read the puzzle, grab the sample data generally presented as a code block and paste it into `part-a.sample-data.txt`.

-There will also be an expected result that you will need to store in `part-a.ts`
+The puzzle will (very likely) give you the answer for that sample data, this value should be set in `sampleResult` inside of your `part-a.ts` template.

 ## Write your answer